 - the establishment and monitoring of a sound Sustainability framework and mechanisms to track progress to Sustainability objectives and targets

 - CSR's processes for compliance with relevant laws and relevant WHSE policies and standards;

 - That management is promoting and modelling a culture of compliance with WHSE responsibilities;

-- The establishment and tracking of measurable WHSE objectives and targets, including recognising and celebrating their achievement;
+- The establishment and tracking of measurable WHSE and Sustainability objectives and targets, including recognising and celebrating their achievement;

 - That CSR has appropriate processes for receiving information regarding incidents, hazards, risks and impacts and the timely response to that information;

 - That CSR conducts appropriate WHSE verification activities;